dormant-chicken/sortty/README.md

 [ show_info ] is 1 (AKA True), so the program will show the sorting information after sorting

 [ fancy ] is 0 (AKA False), so the program will use a '#' instead of a fancy bar

+[ bigger_bars ] is 0, so the program will display smaller bars when sorting

 [ wait_time ] waits 0.01 seconds before refreshing the screen.